Parallel Sentences in Business Writing

 The first sentence is grammatically correct, but the second sentence sounds better because it is parallel.

-In the first sentence, the two parts of the subject are not in parallel.
-We can fix this in two ways, as illustrated in the next two sentences.
+In the first sentence, the two parts of the subject are not parallel.
+We can fix this in two ways: by using two noun phrases, as in sentence 2, or by using two -ing phrases, as in sentence 3.